Attendance mode: Full-time

 - University of Bradford School of Management is ranked in the UK Top 10 in the Financial Times MSc in Management 2016

-You must have a degree, not necessarily in business and management, from an approved university.
+You must have a degree at UK 2:2 (or equivalent), not necessarily in business and management, from an approved university.

 Exceptional candidates without the usual academic qualifications but with appropriate professional qualifications and work experience may be admitted on their merit.